programmatordev/kirby-starter/README.md

 > [!IMPORTANT]
 > This project is intended for internal use.
 > This means that the development approach will always be in virtue of how we work with our clients or our own projects, and you may disagree with them.
-> Still, we are open for discussion, and feel free to ask for any feature or change.
+> Still, we are open for discussion, so feel free to ask for any features or changes.
 > We just want to be transparent in advance.

 ## Features